agileapps-dev-com/Loans-app-template/loans-app-template/README.md

 Note: It is necessary to install node-sass compiler before running the above command. use `npm i node-sass -g ` to install it globally.

+## Build CUI template
+Run `npm run gen:tmpl` generates the cui template for packaging.
+It compiles the SCSS files used for theming, performs the producton build and generates the `templates-details.json`.

+The generated CUI template artifacts will be available in the `./dist/loan-app-template/` directory.
+You will need to 'zip' this directory before uploading to agileapps platform.
+>Note: You might need to remove the *.scss and *.ico files present inside `./dist/loan-app-template/` directory before zipping it, unless you have explicitly white-listed these file extensions in your tenant.
+Otherwise, your template installation would fail.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).